Updated : 31/08/2017

 You can get transit plates at the place where you buy the car.

-As an EU national moving to the Czech Republic, you can use your vehicle here while it is still registered in your previous home country.
+As an EU national temporarily moving to the Czech Republic, you can use your vehicle here for up to 6 months while it is still registered in your previous home country.

 If you are a student in the Czech Republic from another EU country you: